 What Are Chives Used For?
 (Why You Need Them In Your Garden!)

-I have just one patch of chives in my garden and right now they are covered in flowers.
-Not only are they very decorative, they are useful too.
+I have a very pretty patch of chives in my garden and right now they are covered in flowers.
+Not only are they decorative, they are useful too.

 Chives are in fact related to onions, but unlike onions we don’t usually eat the part that grows under the ground.
 But instead focus on the long green leaves.